-Billing Mode Pay-per-use
+Billing Mode Yearly/Monthly Pay-per-use

-Payment Postpaid
+Payment Prepaid Postpaid

-Billing Usage Period Calculated by the second but billed every hour.
+Billing Usage Period Billed by the subscription term you purchase.
+You make a one-off payment for using the load balancer for a certain period of time.
+Calculated by the second but billed every hour.
 You are charged for how long you use each load balancer.

-Specification Type ElasticFixed
+Specification Type Fixed ElasticFixed

-Changing the Specifications Supported

-Application Scenarios Recommended when the resource demands are likely to fluctuate and you want more flexibility.
+Changing the Specifications Supported Supported Application Scenarios Recommended for resources expected to be in long-term use.
+A cost-effective option for scenarios where the resource usage duration is predictable.
+Recommended when the resource demands are likely to fluctuate and you want more flexibility.